racruz25/group_project/README.md

 7. Create a dashboard and presentation.

 ## :basketball: Technologies
-Various technologies will be used throughout the different stages of this project.
+Various technologies were used throughout the different stages of this project.

 - Data Processing
     - Python
     - pandas
     - Jupyter Notebook
-    - SQL
+    - postgreSQL
     - SQLAlchemy
-    - postgreSQL
 - Analysis
     - NumPy
     - SKLearn